 It’s the end of a long day at work and you make your way to your car, parked in your company underground parking lot.
-You get back to your car to find out that someone has reversed into the back of your car and badly damaged it.
+You get back to your car to find out that someone has reversed into the back of your car and left a lot of damage.
 Immediately you see bright red and a million angry thoughts cross your mind, including the most horrible of curses befalling the driver who did this to your car – like a thousand scorpions infesting their armpits.

 What to do if another driver strikes your parked car

 The first piece of advice is to stay calm.
 Road rage incidents can escalate quickly.
 The other driver likely did not mean to hit your car and is as freaked out as you.
 If the driver waited for you to arrive, you need to calmly collect their information:

 - Explanation of accident – write detailed notes because most people’s memories are unreliable

 If they left you a note, or worse, escape the scene as a Hit-and-Run driver, you have to search for evidence, like a modern day Sherlock Holmes.

 Whether the offending driver stuck around, left a note, or has illegally left the scene (Hit-and-Run), check for witnesses.
 Odds are good that someone saw the driver that hit your car.
 Ask pedestrians, retailers or residents near where your car was parked if they saw someone hitting your car, or just remembered cars parked near you.
 A witness might be an actual person or one of the estimated 40,000 surveillance cameras monitoring Perth.
 While it’s rare that they’ll be able to make out the license plate from a grainy video, at least finding the size and colour of the car can help locate a Hit-and-Run driver.